Little girl at pediatric dentist

 Why Is a Pediatric Dentistry Age Limit Important?

-A pediatric dentist is capable and qualified, and your child may enjoy those visits.
-But they shouldn’t continue the relationship indefinitely.
+A pediatric dentist is capable and qualified, and your child may enjoy those visits, but they shouldn’t continue the relationship indefinitely.

 Pediatric dentists focus on oral health from infancy through adolescence.
 They work on: